ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 Then, when all the processes in the system have completed their snapshots, the sum of the individual snapshots becomes the consistent snapshot of the entire system.

-If it can be demonstrated that these actions will terminate for an individual process, then it follows that they will terminate for the entire distributed system.
+If it can be demonstrated that this approach for taking a snapshot will terminate for an individual process, and all processes follow the same approach, then it follows that the entire snapshot process will terminate for the entire distributed system.

 In section 3.3 of Chandy & Lamport's [original paper](./papers/chandy.pdf) they say:

 > If the graph is strongly connected and at least one process spontaneously records its state, then all processes will record their states in finite time (assuming reliable delivery)

 The term ***strongly connected*** means that every process is reachable from every other process via channels.
 In our example however, we have assumed that every process is directly connected to every other process by a channel, thus we not only have a strongly connected graph, we have a ***complete graph***.

 If we draw the processes in our example system as a graph, every process is connected to every other process, making a total graph.